Meezar-Alali/CD-CI-Project/README.md

 ## Demo

-A short demo demonstrates the main steps of the project:(https://youtu.be/RyIprFPY0CA)])
+A short Demo demonstrates the main steps of the project:(https://youtu.be/RyIprFPY0CA)])